 The potential legal complications for both the estate and beneficiaries mean that you may expose loved ones to unnecessary risk.
 It’s best to discuss your intentions and seek advice from an experienced estate planning or family lawyer first.

 The Visionary Law Corporation in Winnipeg can help you optimize your estate planning.
-Contact us for an initial consultation.
+Contact us for an initial paid consultation.